Hamerc30/MirrorKeyboard/README.md

 Week 2: I could already hit the keys without looking at them, although my typing speed wasn’t very fast yet, but the progress was getting better.

-Week 3: Typing speed increased significantly, but my brain started to forget the English layout, and my mirrored layout started to mix with the regular English one (I type in Russian).
+Week 3: Typing speed increased significantly, but my brain started to forget the English layout, and my mirrored layout started to mix with the regular English one.
 But when I started typing for even 5 minutes a day on the regular English layout, 3-4 times a day, I haven’t forgotten it since, and I haven’t had any confusion.

 Week 4 (Now): I honestly don’t care which layout I’m typing with anymore.
 Speed is still lower than the regular layout, but that will pass with time.
 In regular games like Terraria and Minecraft, I don’t care which layout I use anymore, my fingers don’t get confused, and everything is fine.